ML198/data550-Final-Project/README.md

 ## Report Description

-Explores medical insurance charges patterns through: - Regional cost comparisons - Demographic distributions - BMI/age vs charges relationships
+The report explores medical insurance charges and their relationship with:

+-   Region: Regional cost comparison

+-   Demographics: Age, sex, BMI distribution

+-   Predictors of Cost: BMI and age vs insurance charges